Yea

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Public transport analysis shows one active transport stop operating within Yea.
 This stop is serviced by two individual routes, collectively providing 32 weekly passenger trips.
 Transport accessibility is rated as limited, with residents typically located 701 meters from the nearest transport stop.
-As a primarily residential area, most residents commute outward.
-Car remains the dominant mode of transportation at 92%, with 7% walking.
+The area is primarily residential and most residents commute outward.
+Car remains the dominant mode of transport at 92%, with 7% walking.
 Vehicle ownership averages 1.5 per dwelling.

-According to the 2021 Census, some 18.2% of residents work from home, potentially reflecting COVID-19 conditions.
+According to the 2021 Census, 18.2% of residents work from home, which may reflect COVID-19 conditions.
 Service frequency averages four trips per day across all routes, equating to approximately 32 weekly trips per individual stop.

 Frequently Asked Questions - Transport